Building management is a thankless task. When things are going well, nobody notices.

 These systems have traditionally been set up by humans and based on data gathered by humans.

 But machine learning, increasingly, allows the systems themselves to “learn” from data and improve systems accordingly.

 This is playing a key part in the rise of so-called ‘smart buildings’ – making continuous improvements in efficiency and performance, saving enormous amounts of money and energy and optimising living standards.

 Let’s take a look at 5 ways machine learning is improving BMS…

 1. Predicting the Future

-So, on a basic level, a machine-learning enabled building management system is able to ensure compliance with ASHRAE’s Standard 55 – Thermal Environmental Conditions For Human Occupancy – much more effectively than a reactive approach.
+So, on a basic level, a machine-learning enabled building management system is able to ensure compliance with ASHRAE’s Standard 55 – Thermal Environmental Conditions For Human Occupancy – in a proactive way, much more effectively than a reactive approach.

 But, equally, with the right sensors in place, a system can identify ‘live’ patterns and trends.
 For example, if an office building is across the road from a large school, the system might identify spikes in air pollution around 9am and 3pm – at drop off and pickup time.

 In turn, the system could then renew and recycle the air in advance of this to ensure pollution is mitigated, and less energy is required to deal with spikes during, or after, the time when they occur.